Why do soil types matter to winos?

 As you can see, planting in soils with good drainage is pretty much a win, win situation.

 Choosing the right soil type is far more important in Old World vineyards because they are not allowed to irrigate.

 ‘Old World’ vineyards refers to the wine regions of all of Europe.
 New World vineyards are those areas developed as a result of European colonization.
 Makes sense, right?

-Generally, Old World producers are not allowed to irrigate the vines.
-This is a great advantage for mother earth as European vineyards are planted in places where they get enough rainfall throughout the growing season naturally.
+Generally, Old World producers are not allowed to irrigate their vines.
+This is a great plus for Mother Earth!
+As a result, European vineyards are planted where they naturally receive enough rainfall throughout the growing season.